- Jump to:

 Using Facebook’s business tools is a must for a restaurant business’s marketing toolkit.
 With so many active users on the platform, it is a no-brainer for attracting new customers.

-Benefits of Using Facebook Ads
+Benefits of Using Facebook Advertising for Restaurants

 As a business, you’ve likely considered paying for a social media ad before.
 You’ve also likely asked yourself, “Is it worth it?”.

 For starters, restaurant owners and marketing managers have the option to either boost a post from the business page, or create an ad that is not associated with any published page posts.
 Ads are typically the best option for restaurant businesses looking to drum up more business and attract new audiences.

 By creating a new ad, you can test out several options and make changes to the ad copy and creative components throughout the duration of the campaign (you don’t have this flexibility with a boosted post).
 Additionally, Facebook ads allow for detailed targeting to the right audience.

 Overall, ads garner most interest, have more of an immediate impact, and achieve specific campaign goals.

 The blue curving line shows the overall trend of how much might be spent on an ad from day to day.
 The green hexagons represent what might actually be spent on a given day.
 If your daily budget is $10, then Facebook would never go over $70 within a seven day period.
 Source: Facebook, 2022

 After creating an ad, you can then choose to spend as much or as little as you want on Facebook ads, ensuring that you stay within your restaurant’s marketing budget.
 The daily minimum for a Facebook ad is $5, and you can choose the duration of how long you want your ad to run for.